HubRise/website/content/apps/woocommerce/en/configuration.md

 ### Order Item Metadata

-Depending on the plugin you use, WooCommerce can include information about items in the metadata.
+WooCommerce encodes item information as metadata, which can be further extended by various plugins.

 By default, HubRise converts each key-value pair as an option.
 In this section, you can modify the default behaviour by entering specific metadata:

-- In the **Metadata key(s) for SKU name** field, enter the metadata that you want to use as the SKU name, for example "Large" or "Medium".
+- In the **Metadata key(s) for SKU name** field, enter the metadata key that you want to use as the SKU name, for example "Size" with values like "Large" or "Medium".
-- In the **Metadata key(s) for customer notes** field, enter the metadata that you want to use as the customer notes at the item level, for example "Well cooked".
+- In the **Metadata key(s) for customer notes** field, enter the metadata key that you want to use as the customer notes at the item level, for example "Cooking Preference" with values like "Well Done".
-- In the **Discarded metadata keys** field, enter the metadata that HubRise must ignore when parsing the item.
+- In the **Discarded metadata keys** field, enter the metadata key(s) that HubRise should ignore.

-In every field, you can indicate multiple keys separated by a comma.
+In each field, you can indicate multiple keys separated by a comma.

 ### Discounts